OfficialAudite/screeps-timeout/README.md

 Shoutout to **drdvorak** and **chaosmark** on discord for finding the issue!

+# Note

+This mod has not been tested yet, so use it at your own risk!
+While I'm working on this mod, it will get better and better, so please be patient.

 # How to install the mod to your server:

 - First you will need [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) and [screepsmod-admin-utils](https://github.com/ScreepsMods/screepsmod-admin-utils)